FoundingHQ/fx/README.md

 # Initialize your application

-> CLI and tooling to scaffold new Fx projects 💾
+> A CLI tool to scaffold prebuilt features into your Next.js projects 💾